It is entirely possible to have a positive TWR but negative total return.

 However, in this case, you could still have negative dollar returns if you deposited the majority of your funds in this portfolio when the market was higher than it is now.

 Here’s a quick example of when this might be the case:

 Let’s say you deposited RM 100 in January in your StashAway account, and then the market goes up 10% by September.
 You’d have RM 110 in your account.
 Then, you get a RM 1,000 bonus and decide to invest it all at once, but the market goes down 5% over the next three months.
-In this scenario, you portfolio value would be RM 1,054.50 by December for a total of RM1,100 invested.
-So you’d have lost RM 45.50
+In this scenario, your portfolio value would be RM 1,054.50 by December for a total of RM 1,100 invested.
+So you’d have lost RM 45.50;

-My time-weighted return is positive because the performance of the first deposit of my investment has performed well between January and December, but my simple dollar return is still negative because of when I decided to make my deposits.
+Your time-weighted return is positive because the performance of the first deposit of your investment has performed well between January and December, but your simple dollar return is still negative because of when you decided to make your deposits.